Praveen Prem

+Praveen Prem (born 21 April 1984) is an Indian actor who works predominately in Malayalam cinema in comedic roles.
+He is known for his roles in Tournament (2010) and 7th Day (2014).

-Background
+Background and career

-A native of Maruthoorkadavu, Trivandrum in the Indian state of Kerala, after secondary education Prem obtained a certificate in film and video editing from the state-owned Keltron.
+A native of Maruthoorkadavu, Trivandrum, Kerala, after secondary education Praveen obtained a certificate in film and video editing from the state-owned Keltron.
 He started his film career as an assistant editor to south Indian film editor Mahesh Narayanan in 2008.
 He assisted him for one year on several feature and advertising films.
-After he left editing, Prem joined Soorya Krishnamoorthy to become part of his Soorya Theatre Group, appearing in amateur theatre plays in 2009.
+After he left editing, Praveen joined Soorya Krishnamoorthy to become part of his Soorya Theatre Group, appearing in amateur theatre plays in 2009.
 The two plays in which he appeared for Soorya—Pulari and Sookshmacharcha— helped in his transition to movie acting and were staged all over Kerala and Muscat.
 He received his first movie approach from Malayalam director Sathyan Anthikad in 2010.

 He became a television anchor in 2013 on the cookery show Pacchamulaku shown on Media One TV.